madeyourday/myd-kirby-base/README.md

 ## Setup

+Just run `npm install` in the project directory.
 Everything is automatically setup via npm and composer.

-Just run `npm install` in the project directory.
+## Support

+We do not support this.
+If you know how to use it you are welcome to make your worflow more efficient and fun.

 ## License